Kindgren/CovidGame/README.md

 # CovidGame

-A basic shooter game made for a school project. \n Choose between two players and kill the corona with vaccine
+A basic shooter game made for a school project.
+This project is made by me and my labpartner I was working with at the time.
+The game could use some more effort for it to be more enjoyable to play, but we did our best with the time we had for this project.
+I might come back to this project and make it better one day.
+Choose between two players and kill the corona with vaccine

 ## Screenshots